idrinth-thalui/core/dialogue/followers/idrinthFollowerDialogueVarrickIdle.md

 - Your view of worship is quite... interesting.
 Sounds more like a follower of Malacath to me.
 - No wonder most Boethiah cultists see you as a blasphemer - you would fit better into an Orsimer Trinimac cult.
 I know what I'm talking of.
 - Never heard about this interpretation of Boethiah before.
 Maybe we can fight side by side against a mutual enemy.
 - If you have to pray, please do it on the other end of the camp.
 And quietly.
 - Vampires.
 And starved ones.
 Best we take them out ere they endanger any innocents.
 - I smell vampires.
 Be on your guard, Varrick.
 They would love to sacrifice you to their Prince.
 - Hm - at least we have a common enemy in Molag Bal.
 - Guess our common goal to protect our mutual friend here makes us ... frenemies?
 - Let us make a truce.
 I will not attack you for your beliefs, and you will not attack me for mine.
 - I will never like you, or your beliefs.
 But I acknowledge your prowess in battle.
 And your way of honour.
 - Speaking of frostbite - ever seen a Falmer vampire?
-Now that is a nasty sight... makes you wish you're blind.
+Now that is a nasty sight... makes you wish you were blind.
 - Trinimac preserve me!
 Your constant jokes are growing on me!
-- What did the Molag Bal cultist said to the Trinimac priest?
+- What did the Molag Bal cultist say to the Trinimac priest?
 Urrgl... stars above, did I just made a joke?
 - First or second watch, Varrick?
 - I never thought I would trust a Boethiah cultist.
 But you've proven your worth, Varrick.
 - May Trinimac forgive me for liking you.
 But there is still good in your heart.
-- By my ancestors, if you even dare thinking of betraying (player.alias)'s heart, I will hunt you through all realms of Oblivion.
+- By my ancestors, if you even dare thinking of betraying our friend's heart, I will hunt you through all realms of Oblivion.
 - Please do not corrupt his/her heart, Varrick.
 He/she has a pure soul.
 - I wish you both be happy.
 Savour your love while you can.
 It ends too soon too often...
 - So, you were a farmer and father once...
 I am sorry for your loss.